“I was keen to go on a clinical trial. I wanted to try new cancer treatments and hopefully help future generations.”

-Everyone will give up to 12 blood samples over 3 months, and permission for the research team to use information from their medical notes.
+Everyone will give a number of blood samples on seperate occasions during your treatment and folow up.
+But it will be no more than 4 seperate occasions in a 2 month period.
+You also give permission for the research team to use information from their medical notes.
 The research team will treat your blood samples and medical information anonymously, so no one will be able to link your results to you.

 Where possible, you will give your blood samples at the same time as your routine blood tests.
 So you should not have to make any extra hospital visits, or have any extra needles to take part in this study.